up/shoogar/README.md

 **shoogar** is a minimalistic framework for **Node.js** that makes building web-application very simple.

-## Goals
+## Why yet another framework?

 There are a lot of interesting web-frameworks for Node.js (see **[node frameworks][]**).
 Most of them are (H)MVC-based and inspired by popular  frameworks like `Rails`, `Sinatra`, `Grails`, `Django`, `CodeIgniter` or `Kohana`.
 Great for Back-End Experts, but no special framework for Font-End Developers.

-**So here comes shoogar!** The main goal was 'Front-ender friendly' and shoogar should ..
+**So here comes shoogar!** The main goal was 'Front-End Developer friendly' and shoogar should ..

-* works as a simple http static file server
+* work as a simple http static file server
 * generate applications quickly
 * use strings and static HTML fragments for views
 * have a simple and robust router mechanism